derdoktor667/flight32/README.md

 3.  **Connect your ESP32**: Connect your Flight32-powered ESP32 to your computer via USB.
 Ensure it's recognized as a serial port (e.g., `/dev/ttyUSB0` on Linux, `COMx` on Windows).
 4.  **Run the tester script**: Navigate to the project's root directory in your terminal and execute the script:
     ```bash
-    python3 flight32_msp_tester.py
+    python3 flight32_msp_tester.py --port /dev/ttyUSB0
     ```

 The script will connect to the ESP32, send various MSP commands, and report on the success or failure of each test, providing detailed feedback on the MSP implementation's compatibility.
+The Flight32 firmware is designed to pass all applicable tests, gracefully handling commands for unimplemented hardware by returning appropriate default data.

 ---